Updated April 8, 2020

 Whether an employee is paid for any self-isolation must be assessed on a case-by-case basis.
 There may be circumstances where requesting an employee stay off work without pay will be reasonable.
 It is important to note that where the employer requested the employee travel to an affected area, there is a strong argument that the employer has an obligation to pay the employee for any absence resulting from that travel.

 Employers should also review their workplace policies and consider whether they are prepared to extend paid leave to employees who are not ill but choose to self-isolate, whether sick leave or disability benefits can be provided despite the lack of symptoms, whether employees can access vacation, or whether it would be possible for employees to work remotely.
+Many government programs have also been developed over the last several weeks to respond to the COVID-19 situation, and those programs should also be reviewed, as benefits may be available to employees required to self-isolate.

 What if an employee contracts COVID-19 and cannot work?